vuestorefront/vue-storefront/packages/core/docs/shopify/use-category.md

 # useCategory composable

-`useCategory` composition API function is responsible, as its name suggests, for interactions with categories from your eCommerce.
+`useCategory` composition API function allows loading the categories.
 This function returns the following values:

 - `search` - a primary querying function that is used to query products from the eCommerce platform and populate the `products` object with the result.
 Every time you invoke this function API request is made.
 This method accepts a single `params` object.
     - The `params` has the following options: